slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Education is what survives when what has been learnt has been forgotten."
 -- B.F.
 Skinner*

+> *"We learn 10% of what we read, 20% of what we hear, 30% of what we see, 50% of what we see and hear, 70% of what we discuss, 80% of what we experience and 95% of what we teach to others."
+-- William Glasser*

 Study physics, mathematics, computers, microeconomics, game theory and persuasion.